Arksine/moonraker/docs/configuration.md

 port: 7125
 #   The port the HTTP server will listen on.
 Default is 7125
 ssl_port: 7130
-#   The port to listen on for SSS (HTTPS) connections.
+#   The port to listen on for SSL (HTTPS) connections.
 Note that the HTTPS
 #   server will only be started of the certificate and key options outlined
 #   below are provied.
 The default is 7130.
 ssl_certificate_path: